 3. Cover the opening of the jar with plastic wrap and use a pin to poke small holes in the wrap.
 This will trap flies by luring them in with the scent and preventing them from escaping.
 If you don’t have plastic wrap, create a funnel shape out of a piece of paper with a small opening at the end.
 Use tape to secure the funnel and place it point-side down in the jar.
 Flies will be able to get in but not out.

-4. You can also fill a jar with about an inch of apple cider vinegar topped with a tablespoon of dish soap.
+4. You can also fill a jar with about an inch of apple cider vinegar topped with a teaspoon of dish soap.
 The flies will land on the mixture to feed but will be unable to escape.

-Organic Fly Control
+Natural Drain Fly Control

 QUICK Tip

-Chemical Fly Control
+Synthetic Chemical Fly Control

 If you’ve cleaned and sanitized your home and you’re still having fly problems, get rid of house flies with chemical bait stations.
 However, don’t start actually spraying chemicals around your home until you’ve consulted with pest control professionals.